MicrosoftDocs/quantum-docs/articles/quickstart-microsoft-qio.md

 > [!NOTE]
 > Pricing for Azure Quantum varies by provider.
 Please consult the information in the Providers tab of your Azure Quantum workspace in the Azure portal for the most up-to-date pricing information, or visit the [Azure Quantum pricing page](https://azure.microsoft.com/pricing/details/azure-quantum/).

-## Define your optimization problem

-In this guide, you will solve a simple optimization example to get started with the optimization services of Azure Quantum.
-This quickstart is based on the [ship loading sample](https://github.com/microsoft/qio-samples/tree/main/samples/ship-loading/).

-Suppose there are two ships ready to be loaded with containers and a list of containers of varying weights to be assigned to each ship.
-The aim of the optimization problem is to assign containers to each ship in such a way that the weight is distributed as evenly as possible between both ships.

-The cost function for this optimization problem looks like the following:

-$$ H^{2} = \Large(\sum_{i \in A \cup B} w_{i} x_{i})^{2} $$

-This cost function has the following properties:

-- If all the containers are on one ship, the function is at its highest value - reflecting that this is the least optimal solution
-- If the containers are perfectly balanced, the value of the summation inside the square is ${0}$ - the function is at its lowest value.
-This solution is optimal.

-The goal is to find the configuration that yields the lowest possible value of $H^2$.

-> [!NOTE]
-> For a detailed walkthrough of the problem scenario and how the cost function is constructed, please refer to the [sample](https://github.com/microsoft/qio-samples/tree/main/samples/ship-loading/) and/or the associated [Microsoft Learn module](/learn/modules/solve-quantum-inspired-optimization-problems/).

 ## Install the Python SDK for Azure Quantum